apply here for the passion fund

 The following is an example of how previous winners have answered their application essay questions.

-Hi!
-My name is Megan Hansen, and I love art.
+I love art.
 When I first saw the movie ‘Tangled’ at 13 years old, I was enraptured by the beauty of the story and the beauty of the artwork, although I was not very interested in art at that time.
 However, after watching that movie, I found myself absent-mindedly doodling Rapunzel over and over, even though I did it very poorly at first.